Answer Keys

 22 atmospheric.

 23 unpleasant.
-‘Or even threatening’ helps to understand that the other word has a negative meaning, so negative prefix should be used.
+‘Or even threatening’ helps to understand that the other word has a negative meaning, so a negative prefix should be used.

 24 inescapable.
 Make sure you use the right negative prefix.